Location: 2060 S. Bascom Avenue (corner of Arroyo Seco Drive)

 Has a decision been made?
 If not, when will a decision be made?

-No, the application is still under review.
-A decision will be made when all required reviews have been completed.
+No. A decision will be made when all required reviews have been completed.
 Once staff has completed their review, the application will be considered by the Planning Commission at a public hearing that is open to public review and comment.
 The Planning Commission is the decision making body.
 However, that decision can be appealed to the City Council

 Where and at what time are Planning Commission and City Council meetings held?